We love the reef! NO SUNSCREEN IS TRULY REEF SAFE! Human beings are NOT reef safe.

 After speaking to numerous doctors and competitors, I believe the best sunscreen is one that you will use, feels great on your skin, is easy to apply and works!

-Bu sunscreens do not contain Oxybenzone, but I’m not sure that’s the issue for the reefs or humans.
+Bu sunscreens do not contain Oxybenzone, and I'm sure that’s not the only issue for the reefs or humans.

-Other than our goal to protect Humans, BU cares deeply about the environment and we take pride in our environmental stewardship using recyclable packaging and recyclable non-pressurized aerosol pumps, and all our products are produced using sustainable Solar power, using the power of the sun to protect you from the power of the sun! making BU virtually carbon neutral.
+Other than our goal to protect Humans, BU cares deeply about the environment and we take pride in our environmental stewardship using recyclable packaging and recyclable non-pressurized aerosol pumps, plus our products are produced using sustainable Solar power.
+Using the power of the sun to protect you from the power of the sun! making BU virtually carbon neutral.